sara-nl/clouddocs/bootcamp-20160421/extraRemoteDesktop.markdown

 tail -f out
 ```

-- kill the running script
+- kill the running script (as there is no natural end to it)

 ```bash
 killall example.sh